LOADING

 Share

-Yesterday, I wrote about how MEP Julia Reda resolved the thriller of the way the European Parliament got here to supply a batshit smear-marketing campaign video promoting the new Copyright Directive and smearing the competition to the Directive (including signatories to the biggest petition in human records): it grew to become out that the video has been produced with the aid of AFP, a massive media employer that stands to make thousands and thousands if the Directive passes.
+Yesterday, I wrote about how MEP Julia Reda resolved the thriller of the way the European Parliament got here to supply a batshit smear-marketing campaign video promoting the new Copyright Directive and smearing the competition to the Directive (including signatories to the biggest petition in human records): it grew to become out that the video has been produced with the aid of AFP.
+This massive media employer stands to make thousands and thousands if the Directive passes.

-The factor being that AFP has an exceedingly particular form of copyright fundamentalism.
-With regards to copyright rules that could pad its backside line by way of thousands and thousands, no fee is just too excessive.
-But while it’s far playing fast-and-unfastened with others’ copyright, it’s going to threaten and try to bankrupt the aggrieved birthday party.
+The factor is that the AFP has an exceedingly particular form of copyright fundamentalism.
+Regarding copyright rules that could pad its backside line by thousands and thousands, no fee is too excessive.
+But while it’s far playing fast-and-unfastened with others’ copyright, it will threaten and try to bankrupt the aggrieved birthday party.

 Of direction, AFP is a giant publisher that stands to benefit from Article 11, especially probably.
 Reputedly, AFP has been one of the more aggressive lobbying groups in Brussels pushing for Article 11.
-Hell, all the manner lower back in 2005, AFP sued Google for linking to its tales (spoiler alert: it did no longer win).
-For the EU Parliament to then use the public budget to ask a genuinely involved birthday celebration to provide a propaganda video, it appears particularly questionable.
-This is akin to say, America Congress asking Pfizer to give a video to go out beneath “Congress” respectable imprimatur about prescription drug pricing.
+Hell, all the way lower back in 2005, AFP sued Google for linking to its tales (spoiler alert: it no longer won).
+It appears particularly questionable for the EU Parliament to use the public budget to ask a genuinely involved birthday celebration to provide a propaganda video.
+This is akin to American Congress asking Pfizer to give a video to go out beneath “Congress” respectable imprimatur about prescription drug pricing.
 That could be a scandal.
-Inside the EU, not too many officers appear particularly afflicted through this.
+Inside the EU, not too many officers appear particularly afflicted by this.

-Of direction, it must be noted that AFP does now not exactly have the best track record on copyright itself.
-In 2010, the corporation became caught having used someone’s photo of Haiti’s earthquake aftermath with out-licensing.
-When referred to as on it, AFP sued the photographer with a weird argument that anything that changed into published to Twitter was unfastened for all people to apply (no, without a doubt).
+Of course, it must be noted that the AFP does not have the best track record on copyright itself.
+In 2010, the corporation was caught using someone’s photo of Haiti’s earthquake aftermath without licensing.
+When referred to as it, AFP sued the photographer with a weird argument that anything that changed into published on Twitter was unfastened for all people to apply (no, without a doubt).
 Eventually, AFP was compelled to pay out $1.2 million for that debacle.
-You’d assume that experience would possibly make the enterprise a touch more magnificent cautious, approximately helping extreme copyright positions.
-Still, for some cause within the copyright debates, the maximalists never think the law will critically follow returned to them.
+You’d assume that experience would possibly make the enterprise a touch more magnificent and cautious, approximately helping extreme copyright positions.
+Still, for some causes within the copyright debates, the maximalists never think the law will critically follow them.

 Elizabeth Coleman